Signatures of anti-social mass-loss in the ordinary Type II SN 2024bch -- A non-interacting supernova with early high-ionisation features: Analysis and modelling

-In Fig.~\ref{fig:esLines}, we also compare the \ha~region in the medium resolution spectrum of \sn~($R\sim3500$) obtained at $+4\,\rm{days}$ with the one obtained at a similar epoch for SN~1998S \citep{2015ApJ...806..213S}. \sn~shows a similar profile, with broad wings due to electron scattering in the unshocked circumstellar material, which also emits other narrow high-ionisation features visible up to $\simeq+8\,\rm{days}$.
-Although broad wings in relatively narrow emission lines (as in the case of Type IIn SNe) have been often interpreted as an additional emission component from underlying fast-moving SN ejecta or shocked regions \citep[see, e.g.,][]{1993MNRAS.262..128T}, \citet{2001MNRAS.326.1448C} showed that multiple scattering of photons by free electrons are able to reproduce the whole line profile in SN~1998S without invoking additional components \citep[see also][for a more recent discussion on the process]{2018MNRAS.475.1261H}, adopting a Thomson optical depth of the shell of at least $\tau\sim3-4$ at this epoch.
+In Fig.~\ref{fig:esLines}, we also compare the \ha~region in the medium resolution spectrum of \sn~($R\sim3500$) obtained at $+3.51\,\rm{days}$ with the one obtained at a similar epoch for SN~1998S \citep{2015ApJ...806..213S}. \sn~shows a similar profile, with broad wings due to electron scattering in the unshocked circumstellar material, which also emits other narrow high-ionisation features visible up to $\simeq+8\,\rm{days}$.
+Although broad wings in relatively narrow emission lines (as in the case of Type IIn SNe) have been often interpreted as an additional emission component from underlying fast-moving SN ejecta or shocked regions \citep[see, e.g.,][]{1993MNRAS.262..128T}, \citet{2001MNRAS.326.1448C} showed that multiple scattering of photons by free electrons are able to reproduce the whole line profile in SN~1998S without invoking additional components \citep[see also][for a more recent discussion on the process]{2018MNRAS.475.1261H}, adopting a Thomson optical depth of the shell of at least $\tau\sim3-4$ at this epoch (for an electron temperature $T_e\simeq(2.5-3.0)\times10^4\,\rm{K}$).
 Based on the remarkable similarities between the two objects, we can therefore assume a similar optical depth for the circumstellar environment of \sn.
+To further investigate the similarities between the two transients, we compare their spectroscopic evolution up to $\simeq140\,\rm{days}$ in Fig.~\ref{fig:specComp98S}. \sn~exhibits a more rapid evolution, with high-ionisation features disappearing within the first $\simeq8\,\rm{days}$.
+The spectro-photometric evolution of SN~1998S was succesfully reproduced by \citet{2016MNRAS.458.2094D} through radiation hydrodynamics and radiative transfer modelling, based on a scenario where the explosion occurred within a dense medium and a significant fraction of the SN luminosity is powered by ejecta-CSM interaction.
+In their ``model A”, typical SN ejecta ($\sim10$\msun, with an $E_k=10^{51}\,\rm{erg}$) collide with an outer dense shell formed through a wind expanding at $v_w=10^2$\kms, characterised by a mass loss rate of $0.1\,\rm{M_{\odot}}\,\rm{yr^{-1}}$.
+This intense mass loss episode lasted $3.5\,\rm{yr}$ and ended $\sim3\,\rm{yr}$ before the SN explosion, producing the shell with an inner radius of $1.0\times10^{15}\,\rm{cm}$ extending out to $2.1\times10^{15}\,\rm{cm}$, where its density drops sharply, a configuration similar to that proposed by \citet{2004MNRAS.352.1213C} for the Type IIn SN~1994W.
+Figures~\ref{fig:specComp98S} and \ref{fig:bolComp98S} show that, although this model is able to reproduce the spectroscopic evolution of both transients (with \sn~showing a faster spectroscopic evolution), it fails to match both the rise and the peak luminosity of \sn.
+The faster rise time and fainter bolometric light curve of \sn~reinforce our claim that interaction has only a marginal, if any, contribution to its luminosity output.

 Narrow high-ionisation lines in early spectra are often attributed to a confined shell of gas expelled during the very late evolutionary stages of the progenitor, rapidly overtaken by the expanding SN ejecta.
 The engine providing the energetic photons responsible of the ionisation of this gas is typically identified in the conversion of ejecta kinetic energy into radiation, as happens in interacting transients \citep[see][and references therein]{2003LNP...598..171C}.